theNewDynamic/hugo-module-tnd-iubenda/README.md

 Ex: For a multilingual site with english and french versions of Iubenda documents, you should use:
 `TND_IUBENDA_KEY_FR` and `TND_IUBENDA_KEY_EN`

-#### Access KEYS from local while.
+#### Access KEYS from local while maintaining obfuscation.
 The module uses a partial at `tnd-iubenda/private/GetAPIKey.html`.

-You can use Hugo's union file system by overwriting this partial (by adding an homonymous one to your project) and adding it to your `.gitignore`:
+By adding an homonymous partial to your project's `layouts/partials` directory, it will supersede the module's when found.

 ```
 {{/* layouts/partials/tnd-iubenda/private/GetAPIKey.html */}}